 This exhibition marks the beginning of a series at Interface pairing its exhibitions with newly commissioned writings by Bay Area writers.
+The writings and the exhibitions are viewed as entirely independent but are designed to complement one another.

 Please join us for an opening reception on Friday, October 26th from 6-9 pm where La Rocco will read her new writing and there will be a conversation with both artists.